 Only the titles survive of a film made the same year, Napoleone a Sant’Elena (Italy 1911), which showed Napoleon dreaming of his past triumphs while imprisoned on the island, a handy device for getting around the lack of inherent drama in the actual imprisonment.
 The following year, America chipped in with Prisoner of War (USA 1912), with Charles Sutton playing Napoleon.
 This shows Napoleon making a bitter farewell to France before sailing to St Helena, where he is housed at Longwood where he quarrels with Hudson Lowe, chafing at the restrictions put upon him.
 He dies on a dark and stormy night.
 (Again, the film is held by the BFI).

 The first feature length film on the subject has an interesting behind it.
 The French director Abel Gance had planned a six-film series of feature films about Napoleon, in an act of grandiose cinematic ambition worthy of the subject he worshipped.
 In the end Gance was able to make just the first of these, the five-and-a-half hour epic Napoleon (France 1927).
 But his scenario for the sixth part was taken on by the director Lupu Pick and made in Germany as Napoleon auf St. Helena (GE 1929).
 Starring the great Werner Krauss as an authentically tubby Napoleon, the film was well enough received at the time but is little known now.
 A copy survives at the Deutsches Kinemathek, and it was previously released on VHS (though not on DVD).
 Film historian Christine Leteux reports that it is “rather solid, stagey and static”, but conveys well the atmosphere of the confinement at Longwood house, with a notably fine performance from Albert Basserman as the paranoid Hudson Lowe.
-The film does have some location shots on St Helena, including the site of Napoleon’s original tomb.
-But no actors are present and it is likely that the footage was re-used newsreel material, possibly from the Prince of Wales’s visit, rather than that Pick sent an operator all that way to obtain new shots.
+The film does have some location shots on St Helena, filmed by a second unit sent out specifically for the purpose.
+The scenes include a long shot of the island, waves crashing on the Jamestown shoreline, Longwood House, a gun emplacement, and the site of Napoleon’s original tomb.
+But more than just location shots, the film shows sentries on duty outside Longwood House and manning the heights, and in one sequence a go-between is handed a secret message inside Longwood House (studio setting), walks past the guards outside the building (island setting – presumably a different actor), and passes on the message to another at Jamestown (studio setting).
+For these brief moments the real St Helena became the imagined St Helena.

 What would have been the most notable of St Helenian Napoleon films was never made.
 In the late 1920s Charlie Chaplin became obsessed with making a film about Napoleon.
 As Chaplin’s biographer David Robinson observes, “Napoleon offers a uniquely rich role for an actor of small stature.”
 In 1933 Chaplin met up with the British writer, and future radio broadcasting great, Alistair Cooke, who researched a script for him based on Le Mémorial de Sainte-Hélène by Las Cases, one of the retinue of French followers who served Napoleon on the island.
 Chaplin rejected the idea, or at least the script, but evidently remained intrigued by the St Helena theme.
 Over 1935-36 he worked on another script with British left-wing intellectual John Strachey, under the title Napoleon’s Return from St Helena, which used ideas from a novel by Jean Weber, La Vie Secrete de Napoleon 1er, in which the emperor escapes from St Helena thanks to a double who took his place on the island – a persistent myth ever since Napoleon’s death.
 For whatever reason, plan for the film went no further.
 A draft of the script survives, however, and a few tantalising photographs of Chaplin in character.
 Ah, what might been.
 Instead, of course, Chaplin, instead made a film about another tyrant, The Great Dictator.